gqliu1010/liulab/_pages/home.md

 </div>

-To this end, we develop novel computational tools for integrative analysis of genomics data to infer 。。。, and to . (see [Research](research)).

 We are part of the <a href="http://www.imust.cn/">Inner Mongolia University of Science and Technology</a> <a href="http://smxy.imust.cn/xkjs1/xkpt1/swzn.htm/"> Key Laboratory of Functional Genome Bioinformatics </a>, which is located in Baotou, a city is famous for rare earth and deers in Inner Monglia Autonomous Regionn, China.